LABMATT/DownloadManager/readme.txt

  ---> link                         // Link to profile or site related to download.
 EG: www.labmatt.space
  ---> numberOfDownloads            // Number of times the download button has been clicked   EG: 4 times
  ---> fileSize                     // fileSize in bytes                                      EG: 4 bytes
- ---> passwordProtected            // If the file is password protected                      EG: true,false
  ---> strictParameters             // If enabled All vars such as date created, modifed size
                                    // type and all must match the manifed and are compaired
                                    // to the file systems info.
 Else program will error      EG: true - has to match else error, false - dont check.